jocic/Linux.WirelessPanda/readme.md

 Linux distribution for security audit of Wireless Networks built on top of upcoming 5.0 Kernel.
 At least it will be...

+**Note:** This Linux distribution was built by using the LFS guide which can be found by clicking [here](https://www.tldp.org/LDP/lfs/LFS-BOOK-6.1.1-NOCHUNKS.html).

 **Project is still under development...slow ride...take it easy...**

 ## Details